Claire221/Hogwarts-Landing-Page/TESTING.md

 ![Staff page colour validator](documentation/testing/colour_validator.png)

+## User stories testing
+- As a user I want an informative website thats easy to read

+- As a user I want a website that teaches me more about the school and what it stands for

+- As a user I want a website that is easily navigated and intuitive

+- As a user I want to see what the students might learn at the school

 ## Bugs

 When I was testing my website I noticed that there was a problem with the bootstrap nav bar, when you went to smaller viewports it was collapsing but the hamburger menu wasnt working and when you clicked on it nothing happened.